vlang/v/CONTRIBUTING.md

 to make PRs.
 Most remote operations can be done through the `hub` CLI command.

-NB: You still need to have a GitHub account.
+> Note: You still need to have a GitHub account.

 ### Preparation:
 (steps 1..3 need to be done just *once*):